Shamel Pitts

 Shamel Pitts is an American artist, choreographer, performer and teacher.
-He is the Founder and artistic director at TRIBE which is a New York-based multidisciplinary arts collective.
+He is the founder and artistic director at TRIBE which is a New York-based multidisciplinary arts collective.
+He is best known for his creation of a triptych of multidisciplinary performance art works entitled Black Series and as a cast member of the 2021 Bessie Award-winning production of The Motherboard Suite at New York Live Arts.

-Pitts is a 2020 Guggenheim Fellow and a Fellow in choreography of the New York Foundation for the Arts.
-He also received the Princess Grace Choreography fellowship award in 2018. and a cast member of the 2021 Bessie Award-winning production of The Motherboard Suite at New York Live Arts.
-He is best known for his creation of a triptych of multidisciplinary performance art works entitled Black Series.
+In 2024, Pitts was awarded a MacArthur Foundation Fellowship, popularly known as the MacArthur Foundation's "Genius Award."
+He is also a 2026 United Starts Artists (USA) Fellow, 2020 Guggenheim Fellow, a 2018 Princess Grace Foundation fellow, and a fellow in choreography of the New York Foundation for the Arts.

 Early life and education

 Pitts was born in Brooklyn, New York in 1985, but he spent most of his 20s in Tel Aviv, Israel.
 He started training in dance at Fiorello H. LaGuardia High School for Music and Art & The Performing Arts, and simultaneously, at LaGuardia High School for Music and Art, while studying Performing Arts at The Ailey School at the same time.
 For his BFA in Dance, he attended The Juilliard School and he was given the Martha Hill Award for excellence in dance.